 Café Hoppe is my go-to for a cold Amstel beer.
 They also distill their jenever (Dutch gin), so it’s a great place to taste new or aged jenever.
 You can see the old barrels lined behind the bar.
 In the summer, grab a spot outside and enjoy the moment with the beautiful architecture that surrounds you.
 In the winter, grab a large table in the back to cozy up and enjoy some traditional Dutch food.

 Address: Zeedijk 1, 1012 AN Amsterdam, Netherlands

 Café in ‘t Aepljen translates to “Cafe in the Monkeys.”
 This is the oldest brown café in Amsterdam and features an incredible story.
-It’s called “In The Monkeys” because when sailors would return from their trips around the world, they would bring back exotic animals, particularly monkeys, to repay their bar debts.
+It’s called “In The Monkeys” because when sailors would return from their trips around the world, they would bring back exotic animals, notably monkeys, to repay their bad debts at the bar.

-This one is definitely more popular with tourists since it’s in the middle of De Wallen and many walking tours stop outside the bar to tell the story of this legendary spot.
-If you’re arriving by train from Amsterdam Central Station, it’s pretty easy to stop by here for a quick drink on your way to your hotel, if you are staying in the city center.
+This one is more popular with tourists since it’s in the middle of De Wallen, and many walking tours stop outside the bar to tell the story of this legendary spot.
+If you’re arriving by train from Amsterdam Central Station, it’s pretty easy to stop by here for a quick drink on your way to your hotel if you are staying in the city center.

 I would visit this pub much more often, but the beer selection is based on the Gulpener brand, which is not my favorite.
 If you like Belgian beer, this might be the pub for you.

 See Related: Things to Do in Amsterdam’s Nine Streets